desktop/desktop/docs/process/testing.md

       - [ ] Confirmation dialogue for disgarding files is checked by default; user can toggle
       - [ ] `Save` button saves any changes made
       - [ ] `Cancel` button does not save any changes made; modal closed
-  - [ ] Install command line tool installs tool at `/usr/local/bin/github` (ok to install more than once; Mac only as Windows done automagically)
+  - [ ] Install command line tool installs tool at `/usr/local/bin/github` (ok to install more than once; Mac only as Windows done automagically, Helper may require password)
     - [ ] Clicking `OK` closes modal
   - [ ] Quit/Exit Desktop (Mac: ⌘Q)
     - [ ] Quitting/Exiting and reopening Desktop returns you to last visited repo